pytchlang/pytch-tutorials/ticket-vending-machine/tutorial.md

 machine the exact money, as well as too much money?
 What other ways can you test it?

-## Challenges
+## Questions and challenges

-Here are some ideas you could use to make the program better.
+Here are some questions to investigate, and also some ideas you could use to make the program better.
 Can you think of others?

+### Investigate: Sequencing techniques

+This program uses two ways of making things happen in the right
+sequence:

+* Within a single method, we just arrange the Python statements in the sequence which will give the right result.
+A good example of this is the care we had to take when creating the `Ticket` clones while moving, changing costumes and storing each one's cost.

+* The major parts of the program — choose ticket, insert money, display change — were sequenced by responding to the user's clicks, and by broadcasting and receiving messages.

+Which do you find easier to think about?
+When might you have to use one particular technique?
+Are there other ways of sequencing different parts of a program?

+### Investigate: Interaction with the user

+If you have done other Python programming, you might have seen programs which use Python's built-in `input()` function.
+For example, allowing the user to choose a ticket type might be done with code like

+    print("What ticket type?")
+    chosen_ticket = input("[C]hild, [A]dult, or [F]amily? ")

+In our program, the user instead chooses a ticket type by clicking.

+Which is easier for the user?
+Which is easier for you, the programmer?

-### Simulate dispensing the ticket
+### Improvement: Simulate dispensing the ticket

 When the customer has inserted enough money, our vending machine shows them the change they need.
 The chosen ticket stays at the top of the